 Visit downtown Quito to relish in this urban jewel and its treasures of art and architecture.
 Quito’s colonial quarter, the largest and best preserved of South America, is a UNESCO World Heritage Site.

 Cotopaxi National Park, Ecuador

 Travel south out of Quito to an area dubbed by the 19th century German explorer Von Humbolt as the "Avenue of the Volcanoes".
 Cotopaxi National Park is at the heart of this area and is deservedly Ecuador's most-visited mainland national park.

 This visually stunning area is home to the gigantic and perfectly symmetrical cone of the Cotopaxi volcano.
-Standing at an impressive 6005 metres, the graceful slopes and broad green base dominate the park and provide a stunning backdrop to the Pan American highway.
+Standing at an impressive 6,005 meters, the graceful slopes and broad green base dominate the park and provide a stunning backdrop to the Pan American highway.